TousAntiCovid/CLEA-exposure-verification/documents/CLEA-specification-EN.md

 this field, when equal to 1, indicates the `locContactMsg` is used and present in the QR code, and when equal to 0, indicates it is absent.
 It follows that the `msg` size can largely vary, depending on the use or not of a `locContactMsg`.

-- `countryCode` (12 bits):
+- `reserved2` (12 bits):
-this field contains a country code, coded as the ISO 3166-1 country code of each of the 249 countries (see [List of ISO 3166 country codes](#references)).
-The 3 digits are coded one by one, each digit in a different 4-bit nibble.
-For instance `0x250` is used in case of France.
+this field is unused in the current specification and must be set to zero.

 - `CRIexp` (5 bits):
 this field enables to communicate the `qrCodeRenewalInterval` value in a compact manner, as the exponent of a power of two.